deng-gdb/eurostat-gdp/README.md

 The guidance regarding the Terraform execution see in the corresponding section:  [Create GCP project infrastructure with Terraform](#create-gcp-project-infrastructure-with-terraform)

-# Data Ingestion and Data Lake
+# Data Ingestion

 Data Ingestion stage comprise the following activities:
-- Download the corresponding dataset from the Eurostat site.
+- Download the corresponding dataset from the **Eurostat site**.
-- Upload this dataset into the Google Cloud Storage in the Data lake.
+- Upload this dataset into the Google Cloud Storage in the **Data lake**.
-- Load this dataset form the Data Lake into the BigQuery dataset in the Data Warehouse.
+- Load this dataset form the Data Lake into the BigQuery dataset in the **Data Warehouse** in the schema that contains raw source data.

 The Orchestration in the project implemented using the [Prefect](https://docs.prefect.io/latest/getting-started/quickstart/#quickstart) tool, actually [Prefect Cloud](https://docs.prefect.io/latest/cloud/) version of this tool.